Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 - delivery logistics

 With a furnished monthly apartment, those items should already be solved or clearly explained.
-That is what you are paying for: not only furniture, but speed, certainty, and fewer setup steps.
+That is what you are paying for: not just furniture, but speed, certainty, and fewer setup steps.

-The important caveat is that “furnished” is not enough.
+The important caveat: furnished is not enough.
 A furnished apartment can still be bad for a month if it has a weak chair, unstable Wi-Fi, poor lighting, thin curtains, noisy windows, limited cookware, or unclear laundry.

-There is no single best booking channel for every guest.
-Match the channel to the uncertainty you need to resolve.
+There is no single best booking channel.
+Match the channel to the risk you need to control.

 Traditional lease

 A lease is best when you are staying long enough to absorb setup and paperwork.
-It can lower monthly rent, but many CDMX leases expect documents, longer terms, a deposit, local references, or a guarantor-style structure.
-If you only need a month, the friction rarely pays off.
+It can lower the base rent, but many CDMX leases expect longer terms, a deposit, local references, proof of income, or guarantor-style screening.

 Platform booking

 Airbnb-style platforms are useful for discovery and reviews.
 They can help you understand market pricing quickly, but listing language is often broad.
-“Dedicated workspace” may mean a real desk or a small dining table.
-“Fast Wi-Fi” may mean a number from last year.
+“Dedicated workspace” may mean a real desk, or it may mean a small dining table.

 For monthly stays, read recent reviews and compare the full checkout total, not only the nightly rate.